Explosive Ordnance Storage and Other Earth-Covered Buildings

-Spantech has designed and tested a range of hardened earth-covered buildings specifically for Defence applications.
+Spantech has designed and tested a range of hardened earth-covered buildings (ECB’s) specifically for Defence applications.

-The inherent advantages of the Spantech Construction System are ideal for hardened and earth covered Defence buildings.
+The inherent arch shape and unique advantages of the Spantech Construction System are ideally suited for the construction of building which are hardened with reinforced concrete and covered with earth.
 They are incredibly strong, fast to construct and cost effective.

 Most of Spantech’s hardened buildings can be modified to be protected from specific weapons or threats, or resist and protect their contents from specified explosive blast pressures.